tanayverma/Communication-Lab/Lab 2.md

 ###Explain mathematical theory behind this demodulation. - Why low pass and why - DC.
 Why do we need to scale the message

+The message signal is m(t).
+The carrier signal is cos(wct).
+The AM signal is the message x carrier =  m(t)cos(wct).

+When the AM signal is multiplied again by the carrier, it becomes m(t)cos^2(wct).
+This is mathematically equivalent to 0.5[m(t) + m(t)cos(2wct).

+The fourier transform of this = 0.5M(w) + 0.25[M(w + 2wc) + M(w - 2wc)].
+This means there are three peaks centred around frequencies of 0, 2wc and -2wc.
+We use a low pass filter to remove the peaks at 2wc and -2wc, leaving only 0.5M(w).

+Removing the DC component after the filter eliminates the carrier signal, meaning the signal is now 0.5m(t).
+This is then scaled up by 2 to get the original message signal, m(t).

 #AM DEMODULATION ENVELOPE DETECTION